 Let me be clear on what the U.S. objectives are: The United States wants Iraq to rejoin the family of nations as a freedom-loving and lawabiding member.
 This is in our interest and that of our allies within the region.
 The United States favors an Iraq that offers its people freedom at home.
 I categorically reject arguments that this is unattainable due to Iraq's history or its ethnic or sectarian makeup.
 Iraqis deserve and desire freedom like everyone else.
 The United States looks forward to a democratically supported regime that would permit us to enter into a dialogue leading to the reintegration of Iraq into normal international life.From President Clinton's announcement of Operation Desert Fox:

 The hard fact is that so long as Saddam remains in power, he threatens the well-being of his people, the peace of his region, the security of the world.
-The best way to end that threat once and for all is with the new Iraqi government, a government ready to live in peace with its neighbors, a government that respects the rights of its people.The objectives set by President Clinton to resolve America's Saddam-Iraq problem were achieved with Operation Iraqi Freedom: Iraq in compliance, Iraq at peace with its neighbors and the international community, and Iraq internally reformed with regime change.
+The best way to end that threat once and for all is with the new Iraqi government, a government ready to live in peace with its neighbors, a government that respects the rights of its people.The standard for the Iraq enforcement mission was set at the conclusive elimination of the threat posed by Saddam with either total compliance by Saddam or, if short of compliance, then regime change for Iraq.

 . . .